Diana Devlin: Life

-Devil was a key figure in the development of the Shakespeare's Globe theatre.
+Devlin was a key figure in the development of the Shakespeare's Globe theatre.
 This began with her running the theatre's first summer school, which took place in 1972.
 In 1985, she became the administrator of the theatre.
 In 1997, Devlin was appointed as a trustee of the theatre and would later act as the deputy chair of the council from 2013.

 In 1989, she married David Ogden but the marriage also ended in divorce.

 Between 1993 and 2013 she was the head of theatre studies at the Guildhall School of Music and Drama in London.

 Devlin died on 27 September 2020.
 The cause of death was pneumonia.

 Awards

 In June 2019, she received the Sam Wanamaker Award in recognition of her pioneering support of the Globe for 47 years.